fabric8io/kansible/README.md

 Orchestrate processes with Kubernetes and Ansible for cases where you have not yet dockerized your processes, or your process currently needs to run on Windows, AIX, Solaris or HP-UX or an old Linux distro that predates docker

+### Overview

+Kansible is a simple small tool for orchestrating your processes outside of Docker in the same way as you orchestate all your containers inside Kubernetes.

 ### Running Kansible

 To try out running one of the example Ansible provisioned apps try the following: